 Fermilab offers Intensity Frontier Fellowships to outstanding researchers in the areas of neutrino physics, muon physics, and other topics in the Intensity Frontier.
 Fellows will receive funding to allow enhanced participation in Fermilab experimental and data analysis efforts, in relevant areas of particle physics theory, or in future projects.
-The fellowships provide the ability for researchers to spend significant time at Fermilab working within the Intensity Frontier Department, with the goal of expanding and sustaining an intellectual center of excellence within the laboratory and the department.
+The fellowships provide the ability for researchers to spend significant time at Fermilab, with the goal of expanding and sustaining an intellectual center of excellence within the laboratory.

-Successful candidates will ordinarily be resident at Fermilab for 50% or more of the duration of the Fellowship.
+Successful candidates will ordinarily be resident at Fermilab for 50 percent or more of the duration of the fellowship.

 - During the requested award period, candidates must be employed by a U.S. or non-U.S. institution.
-Fermilab employees are not eligible.
+Retirees and Fermilab employees are not eligible.

 - Renewable to maximum of 2 years, with new proposal.

-- Financial support: up to 50% of researcher’s salary and fringe benefits, with remainder from researcher’s home institution.
+- Financial support: up to 50 percent of researcher’s total current compensation, with remainder from researcher’s home institution.
 Award levels are made consistent with available funding.

 - Awards may include a travel budget to enable regular trips to remote experimental locations when appropriate, and to conferences to present work.